Banno/consumer-api-openid-connect-example/README.md

 This example is best used when following along with the [Authentication Quickstart on JackHenry.Dev](https://jackhenry.dev/open-api-docs/consumer-api/quickstarts/Authentication/).

+## Note:

+If you're learning how to build a *plugin*, you should use this other example project - https://github.com/Banno/simple-plugin-example

 # Prerequisites

 Before you get started, you'll need to get these from the back office administrator at your financial institution who has access to **Banno People**.